MAIN BATTLES DURING THE CUBAN INVOLVMENT IN ANGOLA

 This important victory, nick-named by the enemy as the Road of Death, was the end of the enemy chance to destroy the growing socialist African movements and the hope of all the coloured people under the racism and was probably the battle with the main big difference between casualties, with one dead to an extimate of two thousands dead.
 It was almost the end for the counter-revolutionary FNLA group, known to have ethnic groups notorious for bloody massacres against civilians (including episodes of cannibalism ).

 8-13 November 1975

-A force formed by 2000 men, including FLEC bandits, Zaire’s soldiers and at least 150 Western mercenaries (mainly north-American, French and Portuguese), under the command of the FLEC commander Henrique Tiago and an unnamed north American mercenary commander (that remained killed in action).
+A force formed by 2000 men, including FLEC bandits, Zaire’s soldiers and at least 150 Western mercenaries (mainly north-American, French and Portuguese), under the command of the FLEC commander Henrique Tiago and an unnamed north American mercenary commander (that was killed in action).
 Another Cuban source list 3000 FLEC bandits, 1000 Zaire's soldiers and 120 western mercenaries.

 Photo of the battle from Ecured.